-On the supply end, natural gas has frozen in the pipes, water necessary to jumpstart generation plants has frozen or cannot be delivered due to road conditions, and wind turbines have frozen.
+On the supply end, connecting pipes for natural gas has frozen, water necessary to jumpstart generation plants has frozen or cannot be delivered due to road conditions, and wind turbines have frozen.

 According to ERCOT, some 70-odd power plants are out-of-commission — most of which are fossil fuel-based.
 The state has about 680 plants across the state, so roughly 10 percent of those haven’t been supplying the grid with electricity to meet sky-high demand.

 In total, 168 have idled at one point or another during this.
 Texas Railroad Commissioner Wayne Christian, part of the body that regulates the state’s fossil fuel production, told The Texan about the natural gas deficiencies, “[E]very natural gas plant online at the start of this crisis stayed online.”

 “While there have been some issues with natural gas production during this storm, much of that has to do with ERCOT cutting off power to well sites in West Texas.
 ERCOT assumed the state would have 67GW from thermal sources (gas & coal), but ended up only being able to get 43GW online,” said Christian.